 Fluxes used in certain welding and brazing processes produce vapors irritating to the eyes, nose, throat, and lungs.
 Welding fumes and gases generally come from the following sources:

 Perform welding in a well-ventilated area and always wear approved safety goggles.
 Here are a few options:

 In 2011, an employee was tasked to pin weld the inside insulation of the metal duct and wipe the surface with a propanol solution for shipment.
 The employee noticed that one pin weld of the duct failed.
 He decided to replace the defective pin.
-When he drove a new weld, the sparks from the weld ignited the residue of the propanol on his glove.
+When he drove a new weld, the sparks from the weld ignited the propanol's residue on his glove.
 His right hand caught fire and caused second-degree burns.

 Click on the "Check Quiz Answers" button to grade your quiz and see your score.
 You will receive a message if you forgot to answer one of the questions.
 After clicking the button, the questions you missed will be listed below.
 You can correct any missed questions and check your answers again.